James-KAY1/fintech_project_1/README.md

 3. A fully automated trading program that will take the variables from the user inputs in the previous step and actively execute real trades in the marketplace.

 * A subscription to ALPACA API of $7/month is needed to run the AutoTrader.
-* For the AutoTrader can only place trades during market hours (9:30am -4pm).
+* The AutoTrader can only place trades during market hours (9:30am - 4pm).

 ![timeline](./Images/timeline.jpg)